mlx-serve/Deep dive · Speculative decoding

 Which engine should I use?

 Usually: don't think about it.
-PLD is on by default everywhere; Qwen 3.6 MTP checkpoints activate their own head automatically; and the Gemma 4 drafter is a one-toggle pairing in the app's Settings when you want the extra code-completion win.
+PLD is on by default everywhere; Qwen 3.6/3.8 MTP checkpoints activate their own head automatically; a model that ships a draft companion (the Muse-Glimmer builds) loads it whenever the model loads; and the Gemma 4 drafter is a one-toggle pairing in the app's Settings when you want the extra code-completion win.

 Will it slow down creative writing or Q&A?